mdekauwe/lunchbox_photosynthesis/README.md

 # Lunchbox Photosynthesis

-Code for sandwich box photosynthesis tool
+Code for sandwich box photosynthesis logger.

 ## Notes

-Box screens about ~15% of PAR (testing with licor PAR sensor).
+- Box screens about ~15% of PAR (testing with licor PAR sensor).
+- The SCD40 sensor has an auto calibration on CO2, but requires it to be outside for some period of time.
+Ultimately this doesn't matter if logging relative change, but worth noting.
+- The SCD40's temperature logger is biased high when in direct light.
+I suspect if we add a "Stevenson screen", i.e. a piece of cardboard, this might be sufficient